Skip to content

 Dez Hunter: Takeaways

 Dez almost fancies himself James Dean—if he knew who James Dean was, that is.
-And the events of Mettle give this rebel a good cause.
+And the events of Mettle give this rebel a rather good cause.

 Want More of Mettle?

-If Mettle resonates with you, then check out my other articles about how changes in the periodic table nearly kill us all.
+If Mettle resonates with you, then check out my other blog posts about how changes in the periodic table nearly kill us all.

 Character Reviews: Mettle